 From the options, we have to go to “Combo” and change the “Target achieved %” to “Line” instead of “Clustered”.

 In this way, we can add a secondary axis to an existing chart.
-The above steps are a bit different but the output remains the same in all the steps.
+The above steps are a bit different, but the output remains the same in all the steps.
 It helps in analyzing multiple data sets in an easier way.
 Apart from Excel, the Secondary axis can be added in Google sheets, Power BI, Tableau, etc. But plotting the same in Excel is comparatively easy than other visualization tools.
-Comparing the “Sales” is easier in the column chart but with this technique, we can compare profit margins from different months.
+Comparing the “Sales” is easier in the column chart, but we can compare profit margins from different months with this technique.

 Things to Remember